jumpyvi/birb-bootc/README.md

 ## Notes

+Core code made by @bootcrew (thank you)

-For Debian Stable, please take a look at <https://github.com/linuxsnow/debian-bootc-core> or pull request workflows in order to make it work in this repo.
-Thank you!
+For vanilla Debian Stable, please take a look at <https://github.com/linuxsnow/debian-bootc-core>